mmmorris1975/aws-runas/README.md

 using a particular set of permissions.
 Includes integration with roles requiring MFA authentication!
 Works off of profile names configured in the AWS SDK configuration file.

+Since it's written in Go, there is no runtime dependency on external libraries, or language runtimes, just take the compile executable and "go".
 Like the original aws-runas, this program will cache the credentials returned for the assumed role.
-However, unlike the original program, the cached credentials for this Go program are not compatible with the awscli, or python version of this program.
+However, unlike the original python program, the cached credentials for this Go program are not compatible with the awscli.
 Another difference from the python version of this tool, you are also able to specify the duration of the assumed role credentials (but in all honesty, who is going to move from the default/maximum value of 1 hour?)

 If using MFA, when the credentials approach expiration you will be prompted to re-enter the MFA token value to refresh the credentials.
 If MFA is not required for the assumed role, the credentials